rcl-ssl/docs/api/api.md

 # Scope

-The RCL Core API is used for certificates created with the following options:
+The RCL SSL API is used for certificates created with the following options:

 - [Azure DNS](../portal/azure-dns.md)
 - [Azure DNS SAN](../portal/azure-dns-san.md)